 One of the main observation from these data is that branch correlations are not always consecutive, there are holes between correlated branches.
 These holes can be of any size and a given correlation pattern can have one or more holes.
-The hole behavior varies across benchmarks, for twolf like benchmarks is dominant whereas for bzip like benchmarks they occur less frequently.
+The hole behavior varies across benchmarks, for twolf00 and crafty00 like benchmarks is dominant whereas for bzip00 like benchmarks they occur less frequently.
 Within a benchmark there can be both sparse and dense patterns.

 More specifically, the results indicate that virtually always correlation patterns include at least few of the most recent branches (for each benchmark almost all patterns have at the right end - most recent branches - few positions set).
 Also, it is observed across almost all benchmarks that for a given correlation length the pattern with all positions set is very frequent.
-However, for twolf like benchmarks many patterns have correlations that occur at the beginning and at the end of the pattern with all the branches in the middle being uncorrelated.
-Another remark for bzip and ammp like benchmarks, is that many branches with correlations distributed over all 100 positions (bottom pattern in Fig. 4 for bzip and ammp accounts for over 40% of the patterns).
+However, for twolf00 like benchmarks many patterns have correlations that occur at the beginning and at the end of the pattern with all the branches in the middle being uncorrelated.
+Benchmark crafty00 exhibits similar behavior with twolf00 except that some correlations may exist in the middle.
+Another remark for bzip00, ammp00and equake00 like benchmarks, is that they have many branches with correlations distributed over all 100 positions (bottom pattern in Fig. 5 for bzip00, ammp00and equake00 accounts for over 40% of the patterns).
+Finally, perlbmk00 like benchmarks are distinct because of few but often long correlation patterns.

 Provided it is important to predict by learning precisely the above correlations, the results suggest that there is a need for predictors that can learn efficiently patterns with holes.

-Another key observation from Fig. 4 is that correlation patterns occur usually across all history lengths.
+Another key observation from Fig. 5 is that correlation patterns occur usually across all history lengths.
 These underlines the need for predictors to be capable of predicting with variable history length.
-The distribution of patterns according to length (not shown due to space limitations) is similar to the affectees distribution in Fig. 3 with a slight shift toward the bottom right corner.
+The distribution of patterns according to length is similar to the distribution in Fig. 4.
 Assuming is important to learn precisely the correlation patterns, the exponential like cumulative distributions of correlation lengths, for most benchmarks, suggests that most prediction resources should be devoted to capture correlations with short history length and incrementally use less resources for longer correlations.
-This observation clearly supports the use of geometric history length predictors [11].
+This observation clearly supports the use of geometric history length predictors [14].